tux-1/great-places/README.md

 # Great Places App

 Great Places is a mobile application developed using Dart and the Flutter framework.
-It serves as a platform for users to [brief description of the app's main functionality or purpose].
+It serves as an application for users to save their visited places in local memory.

 ## Features